 4. Implement a policy for the midyear promotion of a retained student who can demonstrate that the student is a successful and independent reader, is reading at or above grade-level targets, and is ready to be promoted to the fourth grade.
 Tools that school districts may use in reevaluating any retained student may include screening assessments, alternative assessments, and portfolio reviews, in accordance with rules of the State Board of Education.
-Retained students may only be promoted midyear prior to November 1 and only upon demonstrating that the student has met the performance criteria established by the Commission for Educational Quality and Accountability on the reading portion of the statewide third-grade assessment administered pursuant to Section 1210.508 of this title, or upon demonstrating proficiency in reading at the third-grade level through a screening instrument administered pursuant to subsection B of this section, and upon showing progress sufficient to master appropriate fourth-grade-level skills, as determined by the school.
-A midyear promotion shall be made only upon agreement of the parent or quardian of the student and the school principal;
+Retained students may only be promoted midyear prior to November 1 and only upon demonstrating that the student has met the performance criteria established by the Commission for Educational Quality and

+Accountability on the reading portion of the statewide third-grade assessment administered pursuant to Section 1210.508 of this title, or upon demonstrating proficiency in reading at the third-grade level through a screening instrument administered pursuant to subsection B of this section, and upon showing progress sufficient to master appropriate fourth-grade-level skills, as determined by the school.
+A midyear promotion shall be made only upon agreement of the parent or guardian of the student and the school principal; 5.
+Provide students who are retained with a high-performing teacher who can address the needs of the student, based on student performance data and above-satisfactory performance appraisals; and 6.
+In addition to required reading enhancement and acceleration strategies, provide students who are retained with at least one of the following instructional options: a. supplemental tutoring in scientific-research-based reading services in addition to the regular reading block, including tutoring before or after school, block, including tutoring before or after school, b. a parent-guided "Read at Home" assistance plan, as developed by the State Department of Education, the purpose of which is to encourage regular parent-guided home reading, or c. a mentor or tutor with specialized reading training.

-1 5.
-Provide students who are retained with a high-performing teacher who can address the needs of the student, based on student 2 performance data and above-satisfactory performance appraisals; and 3 6.
-In addition to required reading enhancement and acceleration 4 5 strategies, provide students who are retained with at least one of the following instructional options: 6 a. supplemental tutoring in scientific-research-based 7 reading services in addition to the regular reading 8 9 block, including tutoring before or after school, b. a parent-guided "Read at Home" assistance plan, as 10 developed by the State Department of Education, the 11 12 purpose of which is to encourage regular parent-guided home reading, or 13 a mentor or tutor with specialized reading training.
-14 P. Beginning with the 2011-2012 school year, each school 15 district shall establish a Reading Enhancement and Acceleration 16 Development (READ) Initiative.
-The focus of the READ Initiative 17 shall be to prevent the retention of third-grade students by 18 offering intensive accelerated reading instruction to third-grade 19 students who failed to meet standards for promotion to fourth grade 20 and to kindergarten through third-grade students who are exhibiting 21 a reading deficiency.
-The READ Initiative shall: 22 1.
-Be provided to all kindergarten through third-grade students 23 at risk of retention as identified by the assessments administered pursuant to the Reading Sufficiency Act.
-The assessment used shall 1 measure phonemic awareness, phonics, reading fluency, vocabulary, 3 and comprehension; 2.
-Be provided during regular school hours in addition to the 4 5 regular reading instruction; 3.
-Provide a reading curriculum that, at a minimum, meets the 6 following specifications: 7 assists students assessed as exhibiting a reading 8 9 deficiency in developing the ability to read at grade level, 10 provides skill development in phonemic awareness, 11 12 phonics, reading fluency, vocabulary, and comprehension, 13 provides a scientific-research-based and reliable 14 15 assessment, provides initial and ongoing analysis of the reading 16 progress of each student, and 17 is implemented during regular school hours,; 18 4.
-Establish at each school, where applicable, an Intensive 19 Acceleration Class for retained third-grade students who 20 subsequently do not meet the performance criteria established by the 21 Commission for Educational Quality and Accountability on the reading 22 portion of the statewide assessment administered pursuant to Section 23
+P. Beginning with the 2011-2012 school year, each school

+district shall establish a Reading Enhancement and Acceleration

+Development (READ) Initiative.
+The focus of the READ Initiative shall be to prevent the retention of third-grade students by offering intensive accelerated reading instruction to third-grade students who failed to meet standards for promotion to fourth grade and to kindergarten through third-grade students who are exhibiting a reading deficiency.
+The READ Initiative shall:

+- 1. Be provided to all kindergarten through third-grade students at risk of retention as identified by the assessments administered pursuant to the Reading Sufficiency Act.
+The assessment used shall measure phonemic awareness, phonics, reading fluency, vocabulary, and comprehension; - 2.
+Be provided during regular school hours in addition to the regular reading instruction; - 3.
+Provide a reading curriculum that, at a minimum, meets the following specifications: - a. assists students assessed as exhibiting a reading deficiency in developing the ability to read at grade level, d. provides initial and (ongoing analysis of the reading progress of each stude ent, and 1 e. is implemented during regular school hours,;

+- c. provides a scientific-research-based and reliable assessment,